robot-mazeee/Algorithms-Project/README.md

 ## Brief Project Description

-This project consists of a parking lot management system.
-The system allows for the registration of vehicles, as well as inquiries and billing.
+This project implements a parking lot management system that supports vehicle registration, inquiries, and billing functionalities.
 Below is a list of the available commands:

 | Command | Action |
 |:---:|:---|